bibleexchange/courses/book-of-revelation/002_chapters-1-thru-3/001/rev-003-ch-2-3-introduction.md

 > I Thessalonians 5:12-13-- And we beseech you, brethren, to know them which labour among you, and are over you in the Lord, and admonish you; 13 And to esteem them very highly in love for their work's sake.
 And be at peace among yourselves.

 ### It Is A Revelation of Ministerial Protection
-> Revelation 2:1--...He that holdeth the seven stars...
+> Revelation 2:1--&hellip;He that holdeth the seven stars&hellip;
 #### Keeps for Himself, John 10:27-28
 > John 10:27-28-- My sheep hear my voice, and I know them, and they follow me: 28 And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 #### Keeps from the Enemy, II Tim.
 4:16-18
 > 2 Timothy 4:16-18--At my first answer no man stood with me, but all men forsook me: I pray God that it may not be laid to their charge.
 17 Notwithstanding the Lord stood with me, and strengthened me; that by me the preaching might be fully known, and that all the Gentiles might hear: and I was delivered out of the mouth of the lion.
 18 And the Lord shall deliver me from every evil work, and will preserve me unto his heavenly kingdom: to whom be glory for ever and ever.
 Amen.

 ### It Is A Revelation of Ministerial Authority
-> Revelation 2:1--...In His right hand...
+> Revelation 2:1--&hellip;In His right hand&hellip;
 #### The place of authority, Luke 22:69
 #### It is delegated authority, Luke 9:1
 #### They are His representatives, II Cor.
 5:20
 ## Directed To The Churches
-> Revelation 2:1--...Who walketh in the midst of the seven golden candlesticks...
+> Revelation 2:1--&hellip;Who walketh in the midst of the seven golden candlesticks&hellip;
 ### Seven is the number of completeness
 #### To the whole Church
 #### To the whole Age